The Corporate Governance Review: Hong Kong

 - is or was a director, partner or principal of a professional adviser to the listed issuer during the two years prior to his or her appointment; or

-- had a management role in the listed issuer's group during the two years prior to his appointment.
+- has or had a management role in the listed issuer's group during the two years prior to his or her appointment.

-In addition, if an INED has served more than nine years in the company, that could undermine his or her independence.
+In addition, serving more than nine years in the company may undermine an INED's independence.
 In this situation, the CG Code requires that the INED's further appointment be subject to a separate shareholders' resolution.

-Independence might also be called into question if an INED holds cross-directorships4 or has significant business links with other directors.
-A new recommended best practice was introduced recently, such that the board should explain why the director remains independent despite having such ties.
+Independence might also be called into question if an INED holds cross-directorships7 or has significant business links with other directors.
+A new recommended best practice was introduced in 2019, such that the board should explain why the director remains independent despite having such ties.

 Chairman and chief executive

-It is an express principle under the CG Code that there be a clear division of responsibilities for the management of the board and the management of the company's day-to-day business.
+It is an express principle under the CG Code that there is a clear division of responsibilities for the management of the board and the management of the company's day-to-day business.
 The purpose is to encourage a balance of power and authority, and avoid power being concentrated in one individual.
-Flowing from this principle, issuers should split the roles of chairman and chief executive, and have them performed by different people.
-The chief executive should focus on strategy and operations, while the chairman should lead the board and promote good corporate governance.
+Flowing from this principle, issuers should split the roles of chairman and chief executive, and have different people perform them.
+The chairman should lead the board and promote good corporate governance, whereas the chief executive should oversee the company's operations.
 If there is any financial, business, family or other material relationship between the chairman and the chief executive, that must be disclosed in the issuer's annual report.

-As mentioned above, the CG Code operates on a 'comply or explain' basis, so it remains possible in Hong Kong to have the same person conduct both roles, so long as there is good reason justifying such an arrangement.
-In fact, among all code provisions, the requirement for separating the chairman and chief executive has consistently recorded the lowest compliance rates,5 with issuers citing as reasons for this the need for 'strong and consistent leadership' and 'more effective formulation and implementation of long-term business strategies'.
-This is, perhaps, no surprise given the make-up of the Hong Kong market, where many listed companies remain family-controlled, dominated by a majority shareholder or both.
+The CG Code operates on a comply or explain basis, so it remains possible in Hong Kong to have the same person performing both roles, so long as there is a good reason justifying the arrangement.
+In fact, of all code provisions, the requirement for separating the chairman and chief executive has consistently recorded the lowest rates of compliance,8 with issuers citing as reasons for this the need for 'strong and consistent leadership' and 'more effective formulation and implementation of long-term business strategies'.
+This is, perhaps, no surprise given the make-up of the Hong Kong market, in which many listed companies remain family-controlled or dominated by a majority shareholder, or both.

 Delegation of corporate governance responsibilities